unrival-protocol/documentation/source/whitepaper.rst

     "A lie can travel around the world and back again while the truth is lacing up its boots." - Mark Twain

 At a deeper level, these are problems associated with information asymmetry, or one side of a communication knowing less than the other side.
 The current state-of-the-art for addressing such problems seems to be the "like".
 Unfortunately, such a primitive feedback mechanism isn't up to the task of putting skin in the game.
 What is needed are subjective and objective ways of evaluating the integrity of signals, such that the signaller benefits or is penalized proportionally.
-This is fulfilled by Unrival's `Claim`_ object, which creates a public feedback receptacle that converges on accurate representations of real opinions.
+This is fulfilled by Unrival's claim object, which creates a public feedback receptacle converging on accurate representation of real opinions.

 There is much work to be done in designing mechanisms for incentivizing honesty, but we believe the infrastructure for doing so should start with the explication of claims and assessments, made possible by Unrival.